2023 will see the release of the debut album from Kaya Street.

 Particularly in 2020 there’s been so much happening with the pandemic and some really dark days.
 Put this together with a swathe of rising, inward-looking nationalism and growing worldwide inequalities, and a evermore cynical race to digitally control the political narrative with AI, data mining etc, that makes us turn on each other, I wanted to create something that would challenge those stories.

-Organically the album has ended up challenging this not just in the content of the songs but also in the process of making it.
-It’s become this international lockdown project that was only imaginable because of the way we’ve been thrust into doing things online in a new global digital world.
+Organically the album has ended up being this international lockdown project that was only imaginable because of the way we’ve been thrust into doing things online in a new global digital world.
 As an experience its meant finding connections with musicians across continents, from all different cultures, time zones, and styles, all contributing their voices to this international music project.
 I’ve even ended up writing in some of their stories and experiences into the songs as well.

 Kaya Street music has featured on BBC Introducing and Sky TV and received outstanding reviews from the likes of Miniature Music Press, Bristol 24/7 and Bearded Magazine.